What is connected TV?

 Programmatic CTV is also breaking down the barrier of large upfront TV budgets and allows for a greater range of brands to invest in the big screen.

 Finally, programmatic CTV allows marketers to be more nimble compared to linear TV.
-It expedites the time needed to activate a campaign and allows marketers to continually optimize against key performance metrics, while gaining incremental reach across traditional TV buys.
+It expedites the time needed to activate a campaign and allows marketers to continually optimise against key performance metrics, while gaining incremental reach across traditional TV buys.

 This landscape can feel complex, so we hope this has provided you with a solid foundation to connected TV.